1201 Cedar Lane, Northbrook, IL 60062

 We have a limited number of colors and the selection changes over time.
 If you want a specific color, ask when you submit your file.
 We won’t print a single piece in multiple colors, but some multiple piece projects can be printed in different colors.

-Common color choices include: White, Clear, Black, Red and Blue.
+Common color choices include: White, Clear, Black, Red, Gray, Green, Blue.

 If you want a color that is not supplied by the Library, you can donate funds to have the Library purchase it.
 Please indicate this in your email to us and we will contact you with further instructions.